 DELIVERABLES

-The Committee will be responsible to provide guidance to the Board on all matters related to the Organization’s Human Resources policies and processes
+The Committee will be responsible to provide guidance to the Board on all matters related to the Organization’s Human Resources policies and processes.
+The Executive Director is responsible for the day to day operations of the Organization and may seek input from the committee as required.

 Notwithstanding the foregoing, the Committee will: